claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - **Scheduled Scaling**
 	- Scaling actions are based on a predefined schedule, such as increasing capacity during specific times (e.g., peak hours).

-***Extra:***
+> [!NOTE]
-ELB integration: An ELB can be attached to you Auto Scaling Group
+> ELB integration: An ELB can be attached to you Auto Scaling Group
-	- Classic Load Balancers are associeted directly to the ASG
+> - Classic Load Balancers are associeted directly to the ASG
-	- ALB, NLB or GWLB are associeted indirectly via their Target Group **N.B attached = can use Load Balancer Health check**
+> - ALB, NLB or GWLB are associeted indirectly via their Target Group
+>  **N.B attached = can use Load Balancer Health check**

 ## ELB
 It is a suite of Load balancer from AWS.
 A **Load balancer** is a tool to distribute traffic through different servers.
 - Rules of traffic